Drafts

 Finding a draft

-- Go to the 'Drafts' page.
+- Go to the 'Settings' page.

 - A list of all drafts is displayed under the 'All' tab showing the draft ID, customer name, compound name, type, payment status, and date created.